istjohn 9 months ago

 From my perspective, there's ample evidence to suggest that #2 is more likely, and thus even if locking them up has some moral weight behind it, it isn't likely to be a solution to crime in general.

-• bko 30 minutes ago
+• bko 9 months ago

 There's only so many people that are criminally predisposed.
 The org doing bike thefts will stop if the penalty is high enough.
 Singapore has low crime because they prosecute aggressively.
 No one seemed to fill in for arrested gang members in El Salvador (extreme example)